vadistic/graphql-override/README.md

 Directives can be apply to type or field definitions in overrides file.
 They perform specified action on schema and are removed from output.

-> Currently, it's not allowed to mix type & field directives - override directive cannot be simuntaneusly applied to type definition and it's field definition - only because all the combinatorics of outcome would be hard to reason about (but it's possible to specify as many consecutive override tasks as you like in .graphqlconfig )
+> Currently, it's not allowed to mix type & field directives - override directive cannot be simuntaneusly applied to type definition and its field definition - only because all the combinatorics of the outcome would be hard to reason about (but it's possible to specify as many consecutive override tasks as you like in .graphqlconfig )

 #### Directives for TYPE_DEFINITION OR FIELD DEFINITION